apluslms/aplus-manual/m06_rubyric/03_rubrics_and_reviews.rst

 The rubrics of Rubyric have four grading modes: *No grade*, *Mean*, *Sum*, and *Always pass*.
 The last mode is only used with the LTI-connected exercises.

-The "No grade" mode does not give any grade for the submission instead it gives pure textual feedback.
+The *No grade* mode does not give any grade for the submission instead it gives pure textual feedback.
 The normal requirements to finalize the review don't hold, and the review can be *finalized* at any point.

-In the *mean* mode you can define the set of grades which can be either numbers or strings.
+The *Mean* mode allows you to define the set of grades which can be either numbers or strings.
 You set a grade to the feedback phrases, and at end of each page, the mean of grades is calculated.
 Rubyric offers the mean as a suggestion, although the reviewer can also choose one of the other given grades for the page.

-At the final page of review reviewer chooses the final grade.
-If set of grades are "Good", "ok" and "Needs improvement" (in this order), the mean of "Good", "ok", "Needs improvement", "Needs improvement" and "Good" is "ok".
-In the *sum* mode the final grade is the sum of given points.
+At the final page of review, reviewer chooses the final grade.
+If set of grades are "Good", "ok" and "Needs improvement" (in this order), the suggested mean of "Good", "ok", "Needs improvement", "Needs improvement" and "Good" is "ok".

+The *Sum* mode allows you to type points for your phrases.
+The final grade is sum of points from the chosen phrases in the review.

+The *Always pass* mode does not give any grade and can be used to give pure textual feedback like the No grade mode.
+If the grading mode is Always pass, the points will always be sent to A+ as full points.

 You can also define *feedback categories* if you wish.
 The feedback categories can be for example "Strengths", "Weaknesses" and "Other".
 In the plain text reviews (explained later), the chosen feedback phrases are sorted by their chosen category.
 In final text everything written under one category is collected together.

+Some courses need to be able to provide feedback in more than one language (e.g. in Finnish and in English).
+Rubrics can be defined with several *languages*.
+By default all rubrics have one default language.
+More languages can be defined at by clicking "Add language" button at Languages section.
+Languages can be renamed by clicking on their names and rearranged by dragging them to desired position in the list.
+The first language in the list will be used as a default language in reviews.
+For each language the rubric will have alternative text field for translatable content, i.a. categories, page names and phrases.
+Deleting a language deletes all texts associated with the language.

 .. image:: /images/rubyric-rubric-settings.png